Selene (comics): Powers and abilities

 Selene is also a powerful telekinetic.
-Her most direct weapon is the telekinetic power to animate and/or levitate inorganic matter on a molecular level, by projecting part of her absorbed life force into it.
+Her most direct weapon is the telekinetic power to animate or levitate inorganic matter on a molecular level, by projecting part of her absorbed life force into it.
 She can affect nearly anything within her line of sight, and can warp and alter the molecules of inanimate matter to her whim, causing objects to wrap around and constrict others, creating lifelike humanoid structures to combat her opponents, or simply reducing objects to dust.
 She can use this power in more standard ways, such as creating powerful force fields around herself, and can levitate herself and others but cannot truly fly.
-Selene can also control and manipulate fire in a variety of ways, though she cannot create the fire herself; whether this is a facet of her telekinesis or a separate power is unclear.
+Selene can also control and manipulate fire in a variety of ways, though she cannot create the fire herself.

 Selene possesses an undefined level of telepathic ability.
 Selene has used her abilities to scan minds for information and was able to communicate mentally.
 She often uses her telepathy to blend her psychic signature into the background thoughts around her, making her difficult for other psionics to locate or track, or to induce a hypnotic trance in others, during which she slips away at superhuman speed, leaving them with the impression that she simply vanished.

 Selene is able to temporarily assume the appearance of others.
 Like many of her other abilities, it is unknown if this is achieved through magic, telepathy, or other means.

 Selene possesses considerable magical abilities and extensive knowledge of sorcery, enabling her to cast and counteract spells.
 While the full extent of Selene's magical skill is not known, her greatly extended lifespan has given her sufficient knowledge and experience to be considered a threat to Kulan Gath.
 She was able to cast an illusion sufficient to fool Gath at his most powerful.
 Selene was revealed by the Eye of Agamotto to be one of several magic-users with the potential to be Doctor Strange's successor as Sorcerer Supreme.

 Reception

 Critical reception

-CBR.com ranked Selene 2nd in their "X-Men: The 10 Most Powerful Female Villains" list, 5th in their "Marvel's 10 Most Powerful Female Mutants" list, and 14th in their "21 Most Powerful Sorcerer Supreme Candidates" list.Screen Rant included her in their "10 New Characters We Can Hope To See In X-Men ’97" list, and ranked her 3rd in their "10 Smartest X-Men Characters" list, 7th in their "10 Strongest Female Marvel Villains" list, and 20th in their "Marvel: 25 Most Powerful Mutants, Ranked From Weakest To Strongest" list.
-Andrew Young of WhatCulture ranked Selene 6th in their "10 Most Evil X-Men Villains" list.
+CBR.com ranked Selene 2nd in their "X-Men: The 10 Most Powerful Female Villains" list, 5th in their "Marvel's 10 Most Powerful Female Mutants" list, and 14th in their "21 Most Powerful Sorcerer Supreme Candidates" list.Screen Rant included her in their "10 New Characters We Can Hope To See In X-Men '97" list, and ranked her 3rd in their "10 Smartest X-Men Characters" list, 7th in their "10 Strongest Female Marvel Villains" list, and 29th in their "Marvel: 50 Most Powerful Mutants, Ranked Weakest To Strongest" list.

 In other media

 Television

 Selene appears in Wolverine and the X-Men, voiced by April Stewart.
-This version displays psychic vampirism and is a member of the Inner Circle.
+This version is a member of the Inner Circle.